gillesbolland/fcarchiver/README.md

 # fcarchiver

-fcarchiver is a Bash script designed to automate the process of creating a Final Cut Pro archive for a specified directory.
+fcarchiver is a Bash script designed to automate the process of creating a Final Cut Pro camera archive for a specified directory.
 It scans the directory for supported media files, generates a plist file (`FCArchMetadata.plist`) with necessary metadata, and optionally adjusts file creation dates based on file content or metadata.

 ## Features